StiensWout/DocHub/docs/COMPLETED.md

 # DocHub - Completed Features

 This document tracks all completed features and functionality in DocHub.
-Last updated: After comprehensive documentation overhaul.
+Last updated: After UI improvements and enhanced navigation implementation.

 ## ✅ Core Features